Blade crack and blade damage detection is an important component of monitoring the health of turbomachinery.

 Blade damage, such as a distorted or broken blade, lowers the efficiency of the turbomachine.
 It is important to detect and to repair damaged blades in order to restore the original performance of the turbomachine.

 Damaged blades can behave similarly to cracked blades.
-A distorted blade can lean more or less than undamaged blades around it.
+A distorted blade can deflect more or less than undamaged blades around it.
 It can also exhibit a different resonance frequency.
 Or the blade can be partly or completely missing, failing to generate any returned signal to the optical probe.
 A damaged blade can also twist differently under aerodynamic loads than undamaged blades around it.

 Using FOCISTM to detect cracks and damage in blades